verilator/verilator/docs/guide/exe_verilator.rst

    Enable the use of VPI and linking against the :file:`verilated_vpi.cpp` files.

+.. option:: --waiver-multiline

+   When using :vlopt:`--waiver-output \<filename\>`, include a match expression that includes the entire multiline error message as a match regular expression, as opposed to the default of only matching the first line of the error message.
+This provides a starting point for creating complex waivers, but such generated waivers will likely require editing for brevity before being reused.

 .. option:: --waiver-output <filename>

    Generate a waiver file that contains all waiver statements to suppress